Vladislaus II of Hungary

-Vladislaus and Matthias divided the Crown of Bohemia in the Peace of Olomouc in 1479.
-The estates of the realm had strengthened their position during the war between the two kings.
-Vladislaus's attempts to promote the Catholics caused a rebellion in Prague and other towns in 1483, forcing him to acknowledge the dominance of the Hussites in the municipal assemblies.
-The Diet confirmed the right of the Bohemian noblemen and commoners to freely adhere either to Hussitism or Catholicism in 1485.
-After Matthias Corvinus seized Silesian duchies to grant them to his illegitimate son, John Corvinus, Vladislaus made new alliances against him in the late 1480s.
+Vladislaus and Matthias divided the lands of the Crown of Bohemia at the Peace of Olomouc in 1479.
+The estates of the realm had strengthened their position during the decade-long Bohemian-Hungarian War (1468–1478) known as the war between both kings.
+Vladislaus's attempts to promote the Roman Catholics caused a rebellion in the capital of Prague and other towns in 1483 that forced him to acknowledge the dominance of the Hussites in the municipal assemblies.
+The Diet confirmed the right of the Bohemian noblemen and commoners to adhere freely to the religious faith of Hussitism or Roman Catholicism in 1485.
+After Matthias seized the Silesian duchies to grant them to his illegitimate son, John Corvinus, Vladislaus made new alliances against him in the late 1480s.

-Vladislaus (whose mother, Elizabeth of Habsburg, was the sister of Matthias's predecessor) laid claim to Hungary after Matthias's death.
-The Diet of Hungary elected him king after his supporters defeated John Corvinus.
-The other two claimants, Maximilian of Habsburg and Vladislaus's brother, John Albert, invaded Hungary, but they could not assert their claim and made peace with Vladislaus in 1491.
-He settled in Buda, enabling the Estates of Bohemia, Moravia, Silesia and both Lusatias to take full charge of state administration.
-Like previously in Bohemia, also in Hungary Vladislaus always approved the decisions of the Royal Council, hence his Hungarian nickname "Dobzse László" (in Czech král Dobře, in Latin rex Bene – "King Very Well", from Polish dobrze).
-Due to the concessions he had made before his election, the royal treasury could not finance a standing army and Matthias Corvinus's Black Army was dissolved after a rebellion, although the Ottomans made regular raids against the southern border and after 1493 even annexed territories in Croatia.
+Vladislaus, whose mother, Elizabeth of Austria (1436–1505), was the sister of Matthias's predecessor, laid claim to Hungary after Matthias's death.
+The Diet of Hungary elected Vladislaus king after his supporters had defeated John Corvinus.
+The other two claimants, Maximilian of Austria (Holy Roman Emperor) and Vladislaus's brother, John I Albert, invaded Hungary, but they could not assert their claim and so made peace with Vladislaus in 1491.
+He settled in Buda, which enabled the Estates of Bohemia, Moravia, Silesia and both Lusatias to take full charge of state administration.
+As he had in Bohemia, Vladislaus always approved the decisions of the Royal Council in Hungary, hence his Hungarian nickname "Dobzse László" (Czech: král Dobře, Latin: rex Bene – "King Very Well", from Polish: dobrze).
+The concessions that he had made before his election prevented the royal treasury from financing a standing army, and Matthias's Black Army of Hungary was dissolved after a rebellion.
+However, the Ottoman Empire to the southeast made regular raids against the southern border in the Balkan peninsula and annexed territories in adjacent Croatia.